okfn/okfn.github.com/blog/_posts/2018-03-08-open-data-day-tweets.md

 title: Collecting, Analysing and Sharing Twitter Data
 ---

 On March 3, communities around the world marked Open Data Day [in over 400 events][odd-map].
+Here's the [dataset for all Open Data Day 2018 events][odd18-csv].

 In this post, we will harvest Open Data Day affiliated content from Twitter and analyze it using R before packaging and publishing the data and associated resources publicly on GitHub.